+Station sevice power consumed during operation (MWh)Energy discharged during operation (MWh)=Station service load MWx duration for total discharge (hr)Discharge energy capacity of asset (MWh)

 Total Global Adjustment Costs

 Electricity storage resources may incur global adjustment costs for charging the electricity storage resource and station service costs to provide an incremental unit of energy to the IESO-administered markets.
 A market participant may include average global adjustment costs, in $/MWh, for an electricity storage resource if the resource is Class B and is not exempt from paying global adjustment costs.
 Electricity storage resources with Class A load resources are not eligible to include global adjustment costs into their energy offer reference level as Class A load resources are able to manage their exposure to global adjustment charges by shifting consumption to non-peak hours.